 Sackboy: A Big Adventure

 It’s not LittleBigPlanet, but it’s the next best thing — Sackboy’s very own adventure!
 Up to four players can join in on the platforming action as they jump down water slides, avoid charging sheep, and try to make their way to the end of each level.
 No crafting mechanics were revealed in the title’s first trailer, but it did show off some incredibly fun-looking platforming sequences.
+It’s scheduled to launch on November 12, alongside the PS5.

 While it would be nice to have a new Twisted Metal, we’ll have to make do with Destruction Allstars.
 The game takes a decidedly lighthearted approach to vehicular mayhem, using cartoonish graphics and over-the-top characters.
 The trailer showed players running around outside their vehicles, so maybe there’s a bit more to the title than what we’ve seen.
 Either way, each player looks to have their own special abilities to take down the competition as they attempt to be the last one standing at the end of the round.